ZetaPhase/BetaGo/README.md

 ## License and Copyrights

 &copy; 2016 Xeliot.
-All Rights Reserved.
-&copy; 2016 0xFireball.
+All Rights Reserved. - (Creator of Project) &copy; 2016 0xFireball.
 All Rights Reserved. - (Collaborator from IridiumIon Software)

 Licensed under the AGPLv3.